tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ## Input Handling

-### Module
+### Event Module

-The input handler module consumes all SDL2 events in the queue and handles the input events.
+The event handler module consumes all SDL2 events in the queue and handles them.
+These are mostly input events.
 It allows to register commands by using the configuration or the interface.

-Load using `frts/InputHandler` in the render module section of the load file.
+Load using `frts/EventHandler` in the render module section of the load file.

 ### Configuration